fNIRS/snirf/.github/issue_template/question.md

 A simple, one sentence question.

 **Describe solutions you've tried**
-A clear and concise description of what you have tried on your own already before asking others to spend their valuable time on answering your question.
+A clear and concise description of what you have tried on your own already.

 **Additional context**
 Add any other context or screenshots about the question.